 We previously introduced the topic of taking great travel photos with kids; How do you capture those holiday memories when your hands are full?
 How do you get your kids in the frame without losing your patience (or the light!)?
 How can you make those often fraught moments actually look good without lugging around expensive photography gear?

-I’m now delighted to introduce you to professionally accredited family photographer Lisa from Club Lilypad.
-Not only has she got 8 years experience as a professional photographer, she is a fully-accredited member of the Australian Institute of Professional Photography (AIPP) and she has thrice won the WA Professional Family Photographer of the Year award!
+I’m now delighted to introduce you to professionally accredited family photographer Lisa from Lilypad Photography.
+Not only has she got 8 years of experience as a professional photographer, but she is also a fully-accredited member of the Australian Institute of Professional Photography (AIPP) and she has thrice won the WA Professional Family Photographer of the Year award!

 With these credentials, it was hard not to resist asking Lisa what she could add to help you get the most out of your treasured holiday memories.

 Keri has already given some really good tips on taking great travel photos!
 I really love her ﬁrst tip about keeping it simple and using your point and shoot – even as a pro I don’t always take my big fancy camera away with me.
 The principles of great photography are more about the way you shoot than what you use.
 So no matter what camera you take on your holiday, these tips will have you rocking your travel photos in no time at all.